calyxir/calyx/README.md

 Structure consists of all static components of a circuit.
 This consists of things like feeding inputs into an adder and getting the output.
 Another way to think about the structure is as a graph representing the computation.
-All structure is physically realizable.
+All structure is physically realizable. (correlates to [combinational logic](https://en.wikipedia.org/wiki/Combinational_logic))

-Control gives you a way of expressing the more dynamic behavior of a graph, conditional activation of sub-circuits, enforcing a logical notion of time (e.g subcircuit A runs and only then subcircuit B runs), and repeated activation of a circuit (loops).
+Control gives you a way of expressing the more dynamic behavior of a graph.
+Such as conditional activation of sub-circuits, enforcing a logical notion of time (e.g subcircuit A runs and only then subcircuit B runs), and repeated activation of a circuit (loops).
+(maybe a nice way of lifting the combinational logic to [sequential logic](https://en.wikipedia.org/wiki/Sequential_logic) without having explicit clocks and flip-flops, but working at a more logical level).

 ## Goal
-All behavior is representable in the structure.
+All behavior is representable in the structure (because otherwise it could never be hardware).
 However, when control is expressed in structure, all the high level logical structure of the program becomes obscured.

-In this light, you can think of representions of circuits as existing on a continuum from all structure to all control.
-The goal of Futil is to be able to express a range of this continuum to allow for the gradual lowering of control into structure without ever leaving the IL.
+The specification of a circuit exists on a continuum between all control and all structure.
+THe goal of Futil is to be able to express specifications of circuits on a range of this continuum so that you can start off with a representation that is mostly control (and close to the source Fuse program) and then gradually lower the specification into mostly structure.

 ## Details
 The basic unit of Futil is a `module`.
 Modules carry around structure and optionally control.